Nandini2340/HR_Analytics/README.md

 # HR_Analytics
-HR analytics using postgrsql and power bi for visualizations.
+HR analytics using postgesql and power bi for visualizations.